 Last month I turned 33.
-Matty surprised me with a trip to Disneyland — my first time ever!
-I thought we were spending the day at Laguna Beach and so I really had no clue until the very last minute when the highway exit approached and Matty said, "Hey, babe..."
+Matty, my husband surprised me with a tour of Disneyland; it was my first time in Disneyland!
+I thought we were going through the day at Laguna Beach; thus, I truly had no idea; as soon as the expressway exit drew closer, Matty smiled at me, saying hello, babe!

-He had a disposable camera on hand and so we decided to document the day the old-fashioned way.
-We snapped photos, let the camera sit in the car for awhile until we found a place to develop it (did y'all know they don't really do that anymore at pharmacies?) and then we picked up the real, printed images.
-Can you even remember the excitement of taking a photo and not knowing how it turned out, waiting a few weeks, and then reliving your memories right there on ink and paper?
+He had a disposable camera close by; thus, we chose to capture the day as our forefathers would have done it.
+We snapped photographs, let the camera sit in our car to get the time until we tracked down a spot to develop it, and afterward, we got the genuine, printed pictures.
+Might you remember trying to recollect the energy of snapping a photo and not knowing how it ended up, holding up half a month, and afterward remembering your memories not too far off on ink and paper?
 It was so fun!
-Reminded me of when I was younger, which may have been Matty’s ploy all along...
+It helped me to remember when I was more youthful, which might have been Matty’s ploy from the beginning…

 Disneyland + a disposable camera = I’M YOUNG AGAIN

-“It’s a Small World" was Avery’s first and favorite ride!
-He loved all the music, lights, and animatronic puppets.
-We loved watching all the wonder on his face.
-People talk about what you learn from your children, and things called “fun ages,” and the joy of watching your child understand concepts.
-It never really sunk in for me the sheer joy of watching your own child take in new things.
-It's like finding out one of you best friends has never seen Harry Potter and you're thinking: you don’t even know the joy that awaits you…that feeling.
+“It’s a small world” was Avery’s first and most loved ride!
+He adored all the music, lights, and animatronic puppets.
+We adored observing the entire marvel all over.
+Individuals discuss what you gain from your kids, things called “fun ages,” and the delight of watching your kid figure out ideas.
+It never truly soaked in for me the sheer delight of watching your kid take in new things.
+It resembles figuring out one of your closest friends has never seen Harry Potter, and you are thinking: you don’t have the idea about the delight that anticipates you…that feeling.

-My birthday celebrations continued another day at Manhattan Beach.
-We had coffee and went on a walk to the pier, finishing off the roll of film along the way.
-It was a beautiful, puke-free afternoon.
+My birthday celebrations sustained one more day at Manhattan Beach.
+We had coffee and went on a walk to the pier, finishing off the roll of the film along the way.
+It was a beautiful, tension-free afternoon.

 On Turning 33

-You're only as old as you feel, right?
+You are as old as you feel, isn’t that so?

-It was an easy mantra, back in my 20s.
-I felt young, I was young.
-Age was never an issue for me until I turned 30 and I was suddenly faced with all these fears that I never knew I harbored.
+It was a simple mantra back in my 20s.
+I felt young; I was youthful.
+Age was never an issue for me until I turned 30, and I was unexpectedly confronted with many fears that I never realized I held onto.

-Somehow, I feel more myself and younger now, turning 33, then I did at 30.
-I’ve said it before, but becoming a mother is my absolute favorite version of myself so far.
-I feel at home here.
-I've never been less conscious of my physical body.
-I can remember how fixated I was on the shape of my body from such a young age and how it stole my attention for so many years.
-It became my driving force: look better and I’ll feel better.
+Some way or another, I feel more myself and more youthful now, turning 33, than at that point I did at 30.
+I’ve expressed it previously; however, becoming a mother is my outright most loved form of myself up to this point.
+I feel comfortable here.
+I have never been less aware of my actual body.
+I can recall how focused I was on the state of my body from such a young age and how it took my consideration for countless years.
+It turned into my main focus: look better, and I’ll feel improved.

 I have stretch marks.
-My body has given birth to a 10 lb. child.
-It does weird things sometimes.
-And I love it.
-It is capable and strong, even if I did lose all my muscle in 0-9 months flat.
-My body nourishes my son and I feel better about it than I ever have.
+My body has brought forth a ten-lb child.
+It does strange things here and there.
+Also, I love it.
+It is able and solid, regardless of whether I lose all my muscle at the 0-9 month level.
+My body feeds my child, and I rest easier thinking about it than I at any point have.

-Set your goals, yes.
-But be wise.
-The goal is not the thing.
+Put forth your objectives, yes.
+Be wise in selecting your goals.
+The aim isn’t the thing.
 The time you have is the thing.
-Live every moment with intention.
-If you're playing with your children, be there.
-If you're talking with your husband, be there.
-Lap it up, all that love.
-Say the nice things that cross your mind.
-Be kind to people — the world needs it.
+You have to experience your’ every minute with pure love.
+If you are playing with your kids, be there.
+If you are chatting with your husband, be there.
+Spread Love.
+Express the pleasant things that enter your thoughts.
+Be caring to the people around you as the world needs it.